 Calculate the Compromise

-For the employee, there can be non-financial benefits to doing a deal, that might warrant taking less money, or fighting too hard.
+For the employee, there can be non-financial benefits to doing a deal, for example being released from post-termination restrictions, that might warrant taking less money, or fighting too hard.
 You may even lose the deal if you fight too hard (although that is rare).

 You may annoy your employer so much or fight so hard (and successfully) that you leave deep scars for the people the other side of the negotiation.
 That might not concern you but if you’d prefer to leave on amicable terms, pushing for every last pound may not be worth it if you damage the relationship with colleagues forever.